-Although the flood has receded, water still in the ground outside your house may be pushing hard against the outside of your basement walls.
+Although the flood waters have receded, water still in the ground outside your house may be pushing hard against the outside of your basement walls.
 The water in the basement is pushing back.
 If basements are drained faster than the water on the outside is draining, the outside pressure will be greater than the inside pressure and may cause the foundation, basement walls or floor to crack or rupture.

 - Begin pumping when floodwaters are no longer covering the ground outside.